redux-zero/redux-zero/README.md

 export default store;
 ```

-Then create your actions.
+Then, create your actions.
 This is where you change the state from your store:

 ```js
 /* actions.js */